hertneky/EMC_post/docs/InputsOutputs.rst

 #.
 Forecast valid time (not model start time) in YYYY-MM-DD_HH:00:00 format (the forecast time desired
    to be post-processed).

 #.
-Model used (GFS, FV3R - regional FV3; also the LAM - Limited Area Model).
+Model used (GFS, FV3R - regional FV3 also known as the LAM - Limited Area Model).

 #.
 Name of the FV3 (surface) output file to be post-processed.